madskristensen/PrivateGalleryCreator/README.md

 * Run the *PrivateGalleryCreator.exe* every time you add or update a .vsix in the directory
 * Visual Studio will by default auto-update extensions - including the ones from private galleries.
 * The feed support extensions for Visual Studio 2010 and newer
+* Use an extension to create the private gallery.
+See [example extension here](https://github.com/madskristensen/VsixGalleryExtension/blob/master/src/feed.pkgdef).

 ## License
 [Apache 2.0](LICENSE)